keghub/breakAway/Sanity-Vercel/docs/nextjs/render-static.md

   fallback: 'blocking',
 };
 ```
+* Update the default `getStaticPaths` to make sure it renders the pages for all the sites (update the paths parameter)

 _Note:_
 * The paths parameter tells nextjs and vercel which paths to render at build time.
 If we leave it empty as above, no paths will be rendererd at build.